Shepherd Building Group: Disposal of non core businesses

 The Portakabin division was consistently profitable.
 By 2015 the others were not, and directors chose to sell or close them.

 In January 2015, 80 redundancies were announced at Shepherd Group's silo and modular products division.
 It was closed in 2019, and the Portasilo and Portastor products discontinued.

 In May 2015, Galliford Try's Linden Homes subsidiary purchased Shepherd Homes, affecting 60 employees.

 Later in 2015, Wates Group purchased Shepherd Group's mechanical and electrical services and facilities management businesses, and some of the Shepherd Construction contracts, for £9.8 million.
 It did not acquire Shepherd's loss making Colindale mixed use development, or take over liability for past contracts.
 Twelve hundred Shepherd Construction staff transferred to Wates Group.

 Shepherd Group accounts for 2020 show ongoing costs of £29.3 million in that year, and £19.7 million in the prior, arising from Colindale and other legacy construction contracts.
+Liabilities for past projects continued to affect Shepherd Building Group in April 2026.
+Its accounts for the 18 months to 30 June 2025 showed SBG made provisions of £18.6m relating to "historic construction contracts undertaken by the company’s subsidiary companies".

+Sale of Portakabin

+In June 2024, Shepherd Group sold Portakabin to France's Antin Infrastructure Partners for over £1.5bn.